-California's bar exam is notoriously difficult.
-This fact, in conjunction with the proliferation of law schools that lack accreditation by the American Bar Association (ABA) or California's Committee of Bar Examiners (CBE), has led to low pass rates, particularly for applicants who attended unaccredited schools.
+The California bar exam has a reputation for being incredibly difficult.
+This fact, combined with the proliferation of law schools that lack accreditation by the American Bar Association (ABA) or California's Committee of Bar Examiners (CBE), has led to low passage rates, particularly for applicants who attended unaccredited schools.

-In order to sit for the baby bar you'll need to register yourself as a law student with the CBE before applying to sit for the test.
+In order to sit for the baby bar, you'll need to register yourself as a law student with the CBE before applying to sit for the test.
 This requirement is set out in Section 6060 of the California Business and Professions Code and Chapter 2, Rule 4.16(B) of the Admission Rules.
 Registration is only available online.

 The CBE verifies the completion of one year of law study with the registered school prior to admission for the baby bar.
 The student is responsible for ensuring that their school's requirements for releasing this information are met.
 If this certification or the student registration is incomplete by the final eligibility deadline, the application for admission to the baby bar is considered abandoned and terminated.